flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 (...)
 ```

-At this point, the `.po` files in the `./locales` folder have bee updated with the latest version of the English documentation.
+At this point, the `.po` files in the `./locales` folder have been updated with the latest version of the English documentation.

 The update process will preserve the current translations and add new strings that might have been added to the English documentation.